IQSS/dataverse/doc/sphinx-guides/source/api/external-tools.rst

     scope                        Whether the external tool appears and operates at the **file** level or the **dataset** level.
 Note that a file level tool much also specify the type of file it operates on (see "contentType" below).

-    type                         Whether the external tool is an **explore** tool, a **preview** tool or a **configure** tool.
+    types                        Whether the external tool is an **explore** tool, a **preview** tool, a **configure** tool or any combination of these (multiple types are supported for a single tool).
 Configure tools require an API token because they make changes to data files (files within datasets).
 Configure tools are currently not supported at the dataset level.
+The older "type" keyword that allows you to pass a single type as a string is deprecated but still supported.

     toolUrl                      The **base URL** of the tool before query parameters are added.

-    hasPreviewMode               A boolean that indicates whether tool has a preview mode which can be embedded in the File Page.
-Since this view is designed for embedding within Dataverse, the preview mode for a tool will typically be a view without headers or other options that may be included with a tool that is designed to be launched in a new window.

     contentType                  File level tools operate on a specific **file type** (content type or MIME type such as "application/pdf") and this must be specified.
 Dataset level tools do not use contentType.

     toolParameters               **Query parameters** are supported and described below.